 Silkies have some very unique characteristics: they are not water proof like other chicken breeds; they have black faces and black skin; they have five toes instead of the usual four and their meat is a dark gray-blue color.

 Silkies will lay around 100 white eggs per year and try to hatch every one of them.
 They are not good layers, but they are excellent mothers and will set on any clutch of eggs and ‘mother’ any little chicks in the chicken coop.
+You may also like to check out heritage chicken breeds.

 Originating in Sumatra, this black chicken breed is known for its long flowing tail and fighting capability.
 This breed was once used only for fighting, but is now bred as a show chicken.
 While the breed has lost much of its fighting capability, it has retained its flying ability and a tall fence will be needed to keep this chicken breed in your backyard.